 Data Hiding in C

 Strictly speaking, C is not an object-oriented language.
 Although it provides some features that fit into the object-oriented paradigm it has never had the full object-oriented focus that its successor C++ offers.
-Although it’s far from my favorite language C++ introduced some very useful concepts and abilities that I miss when I’m developing in ANSI C. One such concept is protected member variables and functions.
+C++ introduced some very useful concepts and abilities that I miss when I’m developing in ANSI C. One such concept is protected member variables and functions.

 When you declare a class in C++ you can also declare member variables and functions as part of that class.
 Often, these members contain and manipulate internal information about the state of the class and aren’t meant to be accessed or modified by code external to the class.
 C++ allows you to declare these member variables in a way that code outside the class has limited access to them.
 There are various levels: the variable may be completely hidden, it may be read-only or it could be fully-accessible but only to other specific code (a “friend” class) that needs to access it.
 Hiding internal implementation details in this way is considered good practice for several reasons: it produces cleaner, better organized code, it improves security and stability by preventing code (malicious or otherwise) from corrupting the internal state of an object and it allow and separates a class’s interface (which should ideally change as little as possible) and its implementation (which may change due to bugs, security issues, performance improvements, etc.).
 C doesn’t allow the same level of control as C++ but there is still a way to hide implementation details in C.